Marcos2434/FDE-Hike/README.md

     - Season
     - Region

 2. We use Reddit publications for data enrichment.
-The Reddit API was accessed using the Python library called PRAW ([praw.readthedocs.io](https://praw.readthedocs.io/en/stable/)), providing us with information such as:
+The Reddit API was accessed using the Python library called ([PRAW](https://praw.readthedocs.io/en/stable/)), providing us with information such as:

     - Title
     - Upvotes